syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ![](Grouping_images/Grouping_img2.png)

 ## Grouping Based on First Character
-The SfListView supports grouping the items based on first character of the value assigned to the property name in `GroupDescriptor` by using `KeySelector`.
+The SfListView supports grouping the items based on first character of the value assigned to the property name in `GroupDescriptor` by using the `KeySelector`.

 {% tabs %}
 {% highlight c# %}